kartikeybhardwaj08/Spotify-Clone/README.md

 1. Clone the repository
-2. Open `index.html` with **Live Server** in VS Code
+2. Open `index.html` with **Live Server** in VS Code or viste "kartikeybhardwaj08.github.io/Spotify-Clone/main/index.html"
 3. Enjoy the music! 🎵
+4. Sorry For Short Liabery i'll and more songs with itme.

 ## 👨‍💻 Made By